DaveO-Home/dodex-vertx/README.md

 4. Execute url ```http://localhost:8080/dodex``` in a browser. __Note;__ This is a different port and url than development.
 Also __Note;__ The default database on the backend is "Sqlite3", no further configuation is necessay.
 Dodex-vertx also has a Postgres implementation.
 See ```<install directory>/dodex-vertx/src/main/resources/static/database_config.json``` for configuration.
 5. Swapping between Sqlite3 and Postgres; Use environment variable ```DEFAULT_DB``` by setting it to either ```sqlite3``` or ```postgres```, or set the default database in ```database_config.json```.
 6. The environment variable ```VERTXWEB_ENVIRONMENT``` can be used to determine the database mode.
 It can be set to either ``prod`` or unset for production and ``dev`` for the development database as defined in ``database_config.json``.
 7. Dodex-vertx is also configured for the Cubrid database.
 To use the databases they must be created using UTF-8.
-For example ```cubrid createdb dodex en.utf8```.
+For example ```cubrid createdb dodex en_US.utf8```.
+8. Version 1.3.0 adds an auto user clean up process.
+See ```application-conf.json``` for configuration.
+It is turned off by default.
+Users and messages may be orphaned when clients change a handle when the server is offline.

 ## Test